DamianChodorek/good-practices/README.md

 ### Clean Architecture
 - Architecture reflects organisational communication model, reverse is true.
 - When teams aren't aware of their architecture (don't have the big picture), it tends to degrade.
-- The goad of software architecture is to minimaze the human resources required to build and maintain the required system.
+- The goal of software architecture is to minimaze the human resources required to build and maintain the required system.
 - The measure of design quality is the measure of effort required to meet the needs of the customer.
 - SOLID - applies to method/class/module/service level
     - Single responsibility principle - one should have only a single responsibility.